Skip to content

 Opening a joint savings account won't impact your credit history.
 This is down to the fact that credit reference agencies don't scrutinise savings accounts when determining your credit report.

-For that reason, joint savings accounts are not a way to improve your credit score.
+For that reason, joint savings accounts are not a way to improve your credit score and boost your eligibility for credit cards and loans.
 But they won't harm it either.

 That's in contrast to joint current accounts.
 If you open one of these with a partner, you're deemed to be linked financially.
 Which means that a partner's poor credit history could affect your chances of securing credit in future.